psas/psas.github.com/projects/index.markdown

 Status: active, Homepage: ![github.com/psas](/images/logos/github.png){:.icon} [github.com/psas/lv3.0-airframe](https://github.com/psas/lv3.0-airframe)

 Combining work from two mechanical engineering capstones and work from many other PSAS members, the LV3 airframe is built of modular carbon fiber tubes.
-Rather than using solid alumium, fiberglass, or cardboard, LV3 uses a sandwhich design -- lighter than the LV2 airframe by about a factor of 5.
+Rather than using solid alumium, fiberglass, or cardboard, LV3 uses a sandwich design -- lighter than the LV2 airframe by about a factor of 5.
 This project has focused on making detailed and reproducible logs and procedures, for when it is adaped to LV4.

 ### electric Nosecone Separation Ring (eNSR)